fevalvekens/fevalvekens.github.io/shinkansen_page.md

 ### Models Explored

-After performing Exploratory Data Analysis on the two datasets, we imputed the missing values using the median and mode.
+After performing Exploratory Data Analysis (EDA) on the two datasets, we imputed the missing values using the median and mode.
 We then prepared the data for modeling.
 We explored various classification models for prediction, and tuned them to improve the accuracy score, the chosen model evaluation criterion:
 - Decision Tree
 - Random Forest